sbn-psi/dmsp/LDDTesting/LDDTestingOverview.md

 date: 2022-03-23
 ---

 ## Why Tests?

-* Passing tests provide examples of how the dictionary is used
-  * This is not a substitute for documentation, but can supplement it
+* *Ensure that the dictionary actually works the way you intend*
 * Ensure that every class definition works as intended
 * Ensures that Schematron tests are running
   * Ensures that your Schematron rules are correct
 * Prevent regressions
   * Regressions are unintended side-effects created by making changes
-* Warns if changes are not backwards-compatible
+* Provides early-warning if changes are not backwards-compatible

 ## Testing methodologies